ActualityAI/Chatbot-to-compare-multiple-PDF-documents-with-RAG-Chat-GPT-and-LlamaIndex/README.md

 You will probably get 2 warnings but no errors.
 You can ignore the 2 warnings.

-This will create 2 new sub directories containing embeddings create from the 2 PDF files which will be called alice_docs.DB and glass_docs.DB
+This will create 2 new sub directories containing embeddings created from the 2 PDF files which will be called alice_docs.DB and glass_docs.DB

-alice_docs.DB are the emebeddings created from thext text of the PDF of Alice In Wonderland and glass_docs.DB are the emebeddings created from thext text of the PDF of the sequel Through The Looking Glass
+alice_docs.DB are the emebeddings created from the text of the PDF of Alice In Wonderland and glass_docs.DB are the emebeddings created from the text of the PDF of the sequel Through The Looking Glass

 ## Step 4